britram/taps-transports/draft-ietf-taps-transports.md

 indication of congestion is received.
-One example is an Additive Increase Multiplicative Decrease (AIMD) scheme, where the window is increased by a certain number of packets/bytes for each data segment that has been successfully transmitted, while the window is multiplicatively decrease on the occurrence of a congestion event.
+One example is an Additive Increase Multiplicative Decrease (AIMD) scheme, where the window is increased by a certain number of packets/bytes for each data segment that has been successfully transmitted, while the window decreases multiplicatively on the occurrence of a congestion event.
 This can lead to a rather unstable, oscillating sending rate, but will resolve a congestion situation quickly.
 TCP New Reno {{RFC5681}} which is one of the initial proposed schemes for TCP as